HopeAkrout/Amazon_Vine_Analysis/README.md

 ### Overview

-This project is aimed at analyzing Amazon reviews written by members of the paid Amazon Vine program in order to help the client glean information on whetehr adopting a similar program would be beneficial.
-The data reviweed for this analysis was Amazon reviews in the US on books purchased.
+This project is aimed at analyzing Amazon reviews written by members of the paid Amazon Vine program in order to help the client glean information on whether adopting a similar program would be beneficial.
+The data reviewed for this analysis was Amazon reviews in the US on books purchased.
 The client requested three questions to be answered, as listed below under **Results**.

 ## Results